A. E. Burckhardt House

-A. E. Burckhardt House is a registered historic building in Cincinnati, Ohio, that was listed in the National Register on March 3, 1980.
+A. E. Burckhardt House is a registered historic building in Cincinnati, Ohio, United States, that was listed in the National Register on March 3, 1980.
 It was designed by Samuel Hannaford.

 It was home of Bavarian-born furrier Adam Edward Burkhardt, who established his company in Cincinnati in 1866.

+The Burkhardt House was demolished in October 2022 after a period of vacancy.